 There are a variety of technologies which are based on the AIP foundation but which have different licensing.
 For example, most of the features noted above with “Office 365” in their name are included in Microsoft 365 A5 for students, but are not included in the Office 365 A1.

 With AIP, a customer can protect files or other resources via encryption at that object level.
 The file might be stored anywhere, but the ability to open the file is protected by AIP and the access controls specified.
 This means that system administrators (or even those with physical access) of the file storage do not have access to the file.
 This technology provides protection against most breach scenarios and is excellent for confidential data.
-Since access requires an Azure AD issued access token, you must have internet connectivity to access an AIP protected file.
+Since access requires an Entra ID issued access token, you must have internet connectivity to access an AIP protected file.
 Because all access is brokered via a centrally issued token, there is definitive auditing & tracking of AIP protected files–and you can easily revoke access to a given file regardless of where the file is stored.

 The technology provides enterprise data recovery options so when access to a given file is lost, highly trusted individuals can recover the file.
 To exercise recovery of an AIP protected file, UW-IT uses an approval process that has been established by the Washington state Attorney General’s Office.